Associate of Applied Science in Diagnostic Medical Sonography

 - Parking at most clinical sites;

-- Professional liability insurance coverage is provided by BGSU and is not a student expense.
+- Professional liability insurance coverage is provided by BGSU Firelands.

 Graduates from this program will possess the following knowledge, skills and behaviors:

-- Understand the relationship between theoretical and clinical components of the curriculum and apply these principles to proper anatomical part presentation pathological adjustments required for optimal examination, quality of image, and care for all patient age groups at a rate not less than 74%, as evidenced in student grade and competency records.
+- Understand the relationship between theoretical and clinical components of the curriculum and apply these principles of proper anatomical part presentation, pathological adjustments required for optimal examination, quality of image, and care for all patient age groups at a rate not less than 74%, as evidenced in student grade and competency records.

 - Apply interpersonal skills appropriately to meet the needs of patients in a variety of clinical settings, as documented in directed practice assessment at the level of satisfactory.

-- Demonstrate the ability to comprehend, apply and evaluate didactic knowledge and clinical information relative to their role as entry-level general sonographers.
+- Demonstrate the ability to comprehend, apply and evaluate didactic knowledge and clinical information relative to the role as entry-level general sonographers.

 - Demonstrate technical proficiency in clinical and scanning skills necessary to fulfill the role of entry-level general sonographer for the general concentration.